reduanmasud/helper-firefox-extension/CONTRIBUTING.md

 ## 📄 License

-By contributing to ScriptForge Inspector, you agree that your contributions will be licensed under the MIT License.
+By contributing to QA Tools, you agree that your contributions will be licensed under the MIT License.

 ---

-**Thank you for contributing to ScriptForge Inspector!** 🎉
+**Thank you for contributing to QA Tools!** 🎉

 Your contributions help make testing easier and more efficient for the entire QA community.